R-17 Elbrus: Libya

-In 1974, Libya received at least six battalions of Scud missiles, with 72 TELs and around 200−300 missiles.
+In 1974, Libya received at least six battalions of R-17 missiles, with 72 TELs and around 200−300 missiles.
 Some of these missiles were sent to Iran in the War of the cities.
-In 1986, Muammar Gaddafi ordered a Scud missile strike against a United States facility on the Italian island of Lampedusa in retaliation for the United States bombing of Libya.
+In 1986, Muammar Gaddafi ordered a R-17 missile strike against a United States facility on the Italian island of Lampedusa in retaliation for the United States bombing of Libya.
 Two missiles were fired, but they fell short of their mark, causing no damage.

 It has been rumoured that R-17s were fired by loyalist forces against rebels in the 2011 Libyan civil war during the first phase of the war.
 On 14 August 2011 a confirmed R-17 launch was detected by a US Aegis destroyer, with the missile fired from Sirte and heading toward rebel positions in Ajdabiya.
 The missile fell 80 km off target in the middle of the desert, inflicting no damage.
 Eight days later, on August 22, three more R-17 launches were detected by NATO.

 Syria

-The Assad regime made wide use of Scud missiles against opposition forces and civilian areas during the Syrian civil war with the first reported deployment in late 2012.
+The Assad regime made wide use of R-17 missiles against opposition forces and civilian areas during the Syrian civil war with the first reported deployment in late 2012.
 Israeli sources claimed that 90% of the Syrian ballistic missile arsenal was expended against the rebels.
 Despite having developed chemical warheads for its missile arsenal, pro-Assad forces used aerial bombs and artillery rockets to carry nerve agent attacks instead.

 After the fall of the Assad regime in December 2024, Israel launched airstrikes against Syrian ballistic missile production facilities and former Syrian Arab Army missile bases, but video evidence following the airstrikes indicate that at least some missile capabilities may have survived.

 Yemen

-In the late 1970s, Yemen acquired a Scud brigade.
-During the civil war in May−June 1994, Southern Yemeni rebels fired Scud missiles against the capital Sanaa, prompting the Northern forces to retaliate with Tochka missiles.
+In the late 1970s, Yemen acquired a R-17 brigade.
+During the civil war in May−June 1994, Southern Yemeni rebels fired R-17 missiles against the capital Sanaa, prompting the Northern forces to retaliate with Tochka missiles.
 Around 30 R-17 and 35 Tochka missiles were fired by the end of the conflict.

-After the 2015 Houthi takeover in Yemen, the Houthis managed to capture the country pre-war stocks of Scud-B and Hwasong-6 missiles.
+After the 2015 Houthi takeover in Yemen, the Houthis managed to capture the country pre-war stocks of R-17 and Hwasong-6 missiles.
 They were used against the internationally recognized government forces during the summer of 2015.
-According to the OSINT website Oryx, most Scuds (and Hwasongs) were converted into Burkan missiles until their stockpiles were depleted.
+According to the OSINT website Oryx, most R-17 (and Hwasongs) were converted into Burkan missiles until their stockpiles were depleted.
 Since 2016, the Houthis have used domestically produced missiles with Iranian assistance instead.